shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/custom-key-value-targeting.md

 },
 ```

 In this example we've given the key the name `"fruit"` and specified a type of "string".
 You can also create keys that will have numeric values.
-For example, you could define a key named "`age"` with values `21`, `30`, and `45`.
+For example, you could define a key named `"age"` with values `21`, `30`, and `45`.

 After you create your key, you can associate values with that key.
 In our example, we're going to associate the values `"apple"` and `"orange"` with our `"fruit"` key.